ezclap-tv/mu-lang/tour.md

 The runtime is single-threaded, which means that no synchronization is ever needed, at the expense of not being able to parallelize computation.

+Note that despite being single-threaded, the runtime may interrupt any task at any point, and begin executing other scheduled tasks.
+This is known as preemptive multitasking, as opposed to cooperative multitasking, where these interrupts may only happen at well-defined points in the program.
+The reason for preemptive multitasking is to allow the runtime to implement CPU time and other resource limits.
 */

 // the built-in `task` module provides utilities related to managing tasks,